 WSB-TV is an ABC-affiliated television station located in Atlanta, Georgia.
-It is the flagship television property of Cox Media Group, which has owned the station since its beginning.
-WSB-TV shares studios with its sister radio stations WSB, WSBB-FM, WSRV, WSB-FM and WALR-FM in Midtown Atlanta.
-The station's transmitter is located on the border of Poncey-Highland and Old Fourth Ward neighborhoods.
+It is the flagship television property of Cox Media Group, which has owned the station since it was founded.
+WSB-TV shares studios with its sister radio stations at the WSB Television and Radio Group building in Midtown Atlanta.
+The station's transmitter is located on the border of the Poncey-Highland and Old Fourth Ward neighborhoods.

 Due to the way the 1950–51 transactions were structured legally, WXIA operates under the license originally granted to WSB-TV in 1948, while the latter's present license is a new one dating from 1951.

-In August 1951, the FCC dismissed complaints and approved the sale of the channel 8 license to Broadcasting, Inc.
+In August 1951, the FCC dismissed complaints and approved the sale of the channel 8 license to Broadcasting, Inc., paving the way for WSB-TV's move to channel 2.

-In 1951, Cox sold the channel 8 license for $525,000 to Broadcasting, Inc., with plans to move the WSB-TV call letters and intellectual unit to channel 2.
+In 1951, Cox sold the channel 8 license for $525,000 to Broadcasting, Inc., with plans to move WSB-TV to channel 2.
+This decision came about because FCC regulations prevented the sale of TV station construction permits, and Cox wanted to utilize the permit for WCON-TV (channel 2).

-In 1953, WLTV became WLWA-TV (now WXIA-TV) and was moved to channel 11 to resolve interference with channel 9 in Rome, Georgia.
+In 1953, WLTV became WLWA-TV (now WXIA-TV) and moved to channel 11 to resolve interference issues with channel 9 in Rome, Georgia.

-In 1956, the WSB stations moved into the "White Columns" building, a defining characteristic of Atlanta architecture.
+In 1956, the WSB stations moved into the "White Columns" building, designed in the Colonial Revival style.
+The stations remained there for 43 years.

 In December 1965, WSB became the first television station in Georgia to broadcast live in color, starting with Ruth Kent's Today in Georgia program.

-In 1966, WSB-TV became the original local television broadcaster of the relocated Atlanta Braves baseball team, carrying the games until 1972.
+In 1966, WSB-TV became the original local television broadcaster of the relocated Atlanta Braves baseball team.

-In 1972, WSB aired the name of a murdered rape victim, violating Georgia's shield law.
+In 1972, the station aired the name of a murdered rape victim in violation of Georgia's shield law.

-In June 1980, WSB announced it would drop NBC and affiliate with ABC, with WXIA subsequently agreeing to join NBC.
+In June 1980, WSB announced that it would drop NBC and affiliate with ABC.
+WXIA subsequently agreed to join NBC.

-WSB-TV aired all Atlanta Braves games when they appeared on NBC's coverage from 1966 to 1980.
+From 1966 to 1980, WSB-TV aired all Braves games whenever they appeared on NBC's coverage

-WSB-TV aired all Atlanta Braves games when they appeared on ABC's coverage from 1981 to 1989.
+From 1981 to 1989, WSB-TV aired all Braves games whenever they appeared on ABC

-WSB-TV aired all Atlanta Braves games when they appeared on ABC's coverage from 1981 to 1989.
+From 1981 to 1989, WSB-TV aired all Braves games whenever they appeared on ABC

-In 1994, WSB-TV aired The Baseball Network regional coverage.
+In 1994 and 1995, WSB-TV aired all Braves games whenever they appeared on The Baseball Network regional coverage

 On November 21, 1998, WSB's digital channel went on the air.

-In 2004, WSB-TV and other Cox-owned ABC stations declined to telecast the movie "Saving Private Ryan" due to graphic content, following increased FCC scrutiny.
+In 2004, WSB-TV and other Cox-owned ABC stations declined to telecast the Steven Spielberg film "Saving Private Ryan" due to concerns about graphic violence and profanity, following increased FCC scrutiny after the Janet Jackson–Justin Timberlake Super Bowl incident.

 From 1980 to 2005, WSB-TV aired Monday Night Football from ABC.

-On September 27, 2006, WSB-TV began broadcasting its local newscasts in high definition, starting with its noon broadcast.
-The switch included a new HD-ready set and graphics package.
+On September 27, 2006, WSB-TV began broadcasting its local newscasts in high definition, becoming the second station in the Atlanta market and the second Cox-owned station to do so.
+The first HD broadcast occurred during the noon broadcast, accompanied by a new HD-ready set and graphics package.

-On January 28, 2008, over-the-air digital subchannel 2.2 started carrying the Retro Television Network.
+On January 28, 2008, the over-the-air digital subchannel 2.2 started carrying the Retro Television Network (RTV).

-In 2008, WXIA moved its operations to WATL's studios, located less than one block north of WSB-TV.
+In 2008, WXIA moved its operations to WATL's studios, located less than one block north of WSB-TV's location.

-In March 2009, WSB-TV filed applications for two digital fill-in translators due to expected signal strength loss in the east and northeast of Atlanta because of ATSC digital broadcast standard shortcomings.
+In March 2009, WSB-TV filed applications for two digital fill-in translators, both carrying the WSB-TV callsign.
+This was due to the anticipated loss of signal strength towards the east and northeast of Atlanta, resulting from the shortcomings of the ATSC digital broadcast standard.

-On June 12, 2009, WSB-TV shut down its analog signal on VHF channel 2 as part of the federally mandated transition to digital television.
+On June 12, 2009, WSB-TV shut down its analog signal on VHF channel 2 at 12:30 p.m. during a live broadcast.
+This was part of the federally mandated transition from analog to digital television.
+The digital signal remained on UHF channel 39, using virtual channel 2.

-In June 2009, WSB-TV applied for a translator on channel 14 just southwest of Rome, which would cover a significant portion of northwest Georgia.
+In late June 2009, WSB-TV applied for a translator on channel 14 just southwest of Rome, GA.
+The translator would cover a significant portion of northwest Georgia.

-During late August and into September 2009, WSB-TV removed its analog transmitter from the top of the tower and moved its side-mounted digital antenna higher up.
+During late August and into September 2009, WSB-TV removed its analog transmitter from the top of the tower and moved its side-mounted digital antenna to a higher location.

 In October 2010, WSB-TV applied for and later received a construction permit for another translator southwest of Atlanta in Newnan on channel 17.

-On June 1, 2011, MeTV replaced Retro Television Network programming on digital subchannel 2.2.
+On June 1, 2011, MeTV replaced Retro Television Network (RTV) on digital subchannel 2.2.

 On March 25, 2017, Escape replaced MeTV on digital subchannel 2.2.